Cyber-Command-Secure-The-Grid/cyber-command-ui/README.md

 This repository contains the frontend code for a web app based game called Cyber Command.

-Cyber Command is a roleplaying game in which you are tasked with rebuilding a small nation's cyber security team.
+Cyber Command is a roleplaying game in which you're tasked with building a small nation's cyber security team.

 ## Project resources